Ceterai/Ceterai.github.io/MyEnternia/Wiki/CEN-7ReapplicationRequest/README.md

 ## Ingame

+Radiomessages on pickup:

+- You've found an alta datamass.
+These tiny portable databases tend to contain important encrypted info used by alta crafting stations to unlock various blueprints.
+These can either be crafted or found in random alta pods on alterash planets.

 ### Contents

 ...To put it simply - it seems like ET14 just doesn't hold enough energy under CEN-7.